 - Guide dogs for the visually impaired

 - Mobility assistance dogs

 - Diabetic alert dogs

 - seizure alert dogs

 As you can see there is a large variety of assistance dogs out there and these are just a small few of the many conditions that an assistance dog can help with.

 The main aim of International Assistance Dog Week is to celebrate our love and appreciation for assistance dogs, however, there are a few other essential aims listed below.

-- Recognize heroic deeds performed by assistance dogs in our communities.
+- Recognise heroic deeds performed by assistance dogs in our communities

 These are the four core goals of International Assistance Dog Week as you can see this week of appreciation admires not only assistance dogs but their breeders, trainers and owners also.
-Until writing today’s post I’d never really thought about assistance dogs and how much of a positive impact they have on their owner’s lives.
-I just used to walk past them in the street and wish I could stroke them which we all know is a big no. However, I’ve now got a new appreciation for these amazing carers and the work they do.
-If you have an assistance dog then let me know a little bit more about them in the comments below as I’d love to hear from you.
+Until writing today’s post, I’d never really thought about assistance dogs and how much of a positive impact they have on their owner’s lives.
+I just used to walk past them in the street and wish I could stroke them, which we all know is a big no. However, I’ve now got a new appreciation for these fantastic carers and the work they do.
+If you have an assistance dog, then let me know a little bit more about them in the comments below as I’d love to hear from you.